tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 ## Step Three: Demo Script

 The demo TensorFlow script we'll run is adapted from the [TensorFlow MNIST tutorial](https://www.tensorflow.org/versions/r1.1/get_started/mnist/pros).
 This script is a deep convolutional MNIST classifier that will run 20,000 training iterations.
-Its intention is to benchmark different OKE Instance shapes running a ML workload.
+Its intention is to benchmark different OKE instance shapes running a ML workload.

-Running it is a simple case of pasting it into a Jupyter Notebook code area:
+Running it is a simple case of pasting it into a Jupyter notebook code area:

 ```
 from tensorflow.examples.tutorials.mnist import input_data